For architecture fans, Chicago is the place to walk and gawk.

-We moved on to Bank One, a curving glass tower that seems to flare out at the top, and to the Daley Center, with a Picasso sculpture that the architects finally coaxed out of the famous artist through gifts of Cubs, White Sox and Bears trophies and an Indian headdress.
+We moved on to Bank One, a curving glass tower that seems to flare out at the top, and to the Daley Center, with a Picasso sculpture that the architects finally coaxed out of the famous artist through gifts of Cubs, White Sox and Bears trophies and an American Indian headdress.

 And then we came to Helmut Jahn's 1985 Thompson Center, a glass hut with coral and turquoise panels and a plaza that features a disappearing archway and a Jean Dubuffet sculpture that locals call "Snoopy in a Blender."